Look at this Candy Cane Ice Cream with Chocolate Chunks, folks!

 Day 6: Monkey Bread (Gluten Free, Grain Free, Dairy Free, Paleo-ish) at Paleo Parents

-And today, Maggie (She Let Them Eat Cake) has made Candy Cane Ice Cream for us.
-(She Let Them Eat Cake is no longer operating so I have linked to the recipe via The Wayback Machine.)
-It’s gluten free, dairy free, and mostly refined sugar free with an optional ingredient that I, for one (and I’m betting there are many in this group with me!), would not consider leaving out.
+And today, Maggie (She Let Them Eat Cake) has made Candy Cane Ice Cream with Chocolate Chunks for us.
+(Sadly, She Let Them Eat Cake is no longer operating.)
+Maggie’s ice cream recipe is gluten free, dairy free, and mostly refined sugar free with an optional ingredient—spoiler alert, it’s the chocolate chunks—that I, for one (and I’m betting there are many in this group with me!), would not consider leaving out.

 I think this Candy Cane Ice Cream would be a sweet and refreshing dessert to take to our family’s Christmas Eve celebration at Mom and Dad’s, but I’m thinking I might have to do a test run before then.
 Perhaps for our holiday support group meeting on Tuesday?